You are here

 Undergraduate students in a Corporate Immersion Marketing class taught by James Pouliopoulos spent their fall semester testing the usability and effectiveness of an iPad app implemented by Mazda North American Operations (MNAO) in their dealers to improve customer experience and close sales.
 The class gave its final presentations and recommendations on the last day of classes to Mazda corporate executives, who traveled to Bentley from California specifically for the presentation.

-Perry Lowe, a senior lecturer in marketing, has been leveraging alumni relationships to bring hands-on learning opportunities to the classroom for Bentley’s Corporate Immersion Marketing Project.
+Perry Lowe, a senior lecturer in marketing, has been leveraging alumni relationships to bring hands-on learning opportunities to the classroom for marketing degree students participating in Bentley’s Corporate Immersion Marketing Project.
 Bentley and Mazda’s collaborative relationship began five years ago with a conversation between Perry Lowe, creator of the Corporate Immersion Program, and Joe Shaker, ’89, president and owner of Shaker Automotive Group and a member of Mazda’s Create Demand team, at a Bentley Executive Club meeting.

 “We have done projects for Mazda with grad students in the past and got great results,” explains Shaker.
 “When I developed an iPad app for Mazda and wanted to test it, Perry suggested using an undergrad marketing class.
 Though it’s rare for businesses to work with undergrads, we are thrilled that we did because our results were phenomenal.”